Vyxal/Vyxal/documentation/Tour.md

 behaviour of other elements - instead of popping values from the stack, they modify the behaviour of the next element.
 These are called "modifiers".

-For example, the most commonly used modifier is the `ᵛ` modifier.
-This modifier `ᵛ`ectorises (vectorises) the next element over the top of the stack.
-For elements that do not vectorise by default, this allows them to be vectorised.
+For example, the most commonly used modifier is the `¨` modifier.
+This modifier maps the next element over the top of the stack.
+For elements that do not vectorise by default, this allows them to be "vectorised".

 Another common modifier is the `/` modifier.
 This modifier is used to reduce a list of values by a function.
 It's as if you wrapped the element in a lambda